 timwa% kubectl get pods -l app=mastodon,component=web NAME READY STATUS RESTARTS AGE mastodon-mastodon-web-556fc4b5d7-zv7bm 1/1 Running 0 24h timwa% kubectl exec -it mastodon-mastodon-web-556fc4b5d7-zv7bm -- sh $ tootctl accounts modify your-account-name --role admin

 You can find much more information on the official Mastodon install pages

 Once it’s working, nothing much will be happening - you need to start exploring the ‘Fediverse’ for people to follow.
-Feel free to follow me, @[email protected], or start looking at some of the other Mastodon instances like bsd.network for interesting people.
+Start looking at some of the other Mastodon instances like bsd.network for interesting people.

 As you start following other people, your server will start making connections with other servers, and you will see more and more posts in the ‘Federated’ timeline available from your server.
 This can take a while though, so one shortcut is to find a “relay server” that you can associate your instance with, that will relay posts from your server to a host of others (and, vice versa, all their posts to yours).
 You do this from the server administration pages within Mastodon itself:

 - Navigate to “Preferences” from the menu on the right,

 - Now select “Administration” from the bottom left,